kunhwiko/concepts/systems/Kubernetes/8-cluster-federation.md

 ##### Challenges
 ```
 Pod Location Affinity
-   a) If two pods needs to be strictly coupled, this could be done by ensuring same number of replicas per cluster.
+   a) If two pods needs to be strictly coupled, this could be done by putting them in all member clusters.
    b) Best architecture is for pods to be loosely coupled.
    c) Difficult to make pods preferentially coupled or strictly decoupled.